 10 Different badges earned by the Indian Para Commando

-Hello folks, in this blog we are going to discuss the badges worn by Indian Para Commandoes.
+In this blog we are going to discuss the badges worn by Indian Para Commandos.

 Sounds great right?

-We know that the Para Commandoes are of the most elite and skilled soldiers that countries have in its force.
+We know that the Para Commandos are of the most elite and skilled soldiers that countries have in its force.

-Likewise, Indian Para Commandoes are also the bravest of brave known all of over the country.
+Likewise, Indian Para Commandos are also the bravest of brave known all of over the country.
 Highly skilled in combat and at the same time also well prepared to tackle the adversities.

 We all know that the credit for the Surgical Strikes in 2016 also goes to the Indian Para Commandoes.

-These badges worn simply speaks volumes about the man who wore these, the badges have a different meaning which is discussed in the blog.
+These badges worn simply speaks volumes about the man who has earned them, the badges have a different meaning which is discussed in the blog.

-Following are the badges earned by the Indian Para Commandoes:
+Following are the badges earned by the Indian Para Commandos:

 - The Para Jump wings are earned after a successful completion of Parachute basic course.